Justification by Faith and Christian Ethics

 Again ,justification, as a term of law, means " setting one right before law."—A. H. Strong, Systematic

 Theology, p.856.
-Justification means establishing a right relationship to the law as well as a right relationship with God (for how can God and the expression of His will be separated).
+Justification means establishing a right relationship to the Law as well as a right relationship with God (for how can God and the expression of His will be separated).
 Before faith comes, the sinner is "enmity against God . . . not subject to the law of God, neither indeed can be."
 Rom.
 8:7.
-And the law works condemnation and wrath against this enemy sinner (Rom.
+And the Law works condemnation and wrath against this enemy sinner (Rom.
 4:15).
-Where there is justification, there is reconciliation.
-The law is able to regard the believing sinner as righteous.
-The believing sinner is able to regard the law as "a friendly guide" (Berkouwer).
+Where there is justification and forgiveness, there is reconciliation.
+The Law is able to regard the believing repentant sinner as righteous.
+The believing forgiven sinner is able to regard the Law as "a friendly guide" (Berkouwer).

-This changed relationship of law and believing sinner is nothing
+This changed relationship of law and the believing repentant sinner is nothing

 short of astounding—it is a miracle.
 The legal change becomes